Sempra (SRE) with a beta value of 0.72 appears to be a promising investment opportunity. - News Daemon

 Sempra (NYSE: SRE) Trading Performance Indicators

-You can see what Sempra (SRE) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 0.50.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.42.
-Likewise, its price to free cash flow for the trailing twelve months is 377.98.
+Sempra (SRE) is currently performing well based on its current performance indicators.
+A quick ratio of 0.50 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.24.
+Likewise, its price to free cash flow for the trailing twelve months is 358.34.

 Technical Analysis of Sempra (SRE)

-Looking closely at Sempra (NYSE: SRE), its last 5-days average volume was 1.53 million, which is a jump from its year-to-date volume of 1.22 million.
-As of the previous 9 days, the stock’s Stochastic %D was 51.38%.
-Additionally, its Average True Range was 3.43.
+Compared to the last year’s volume of 1.19 million, its volume of 1.07 million showed lagged in the last five days.
+As of the previous 9 days, the stock’s Stochastic %D was 20.25%.
+Additionally, its Average True Range was 3.48.

 Sempra (NYSE: SRE) Key Stats